Getting Started with Customer Training: A Beginner’s Guide

 Other barriers include struggles communicating the importance of customer education to decision-makers and challenges converting instructor-led training into engaging digital training.
 However, starting a customer education program need not be overwhelming.
 Most businesses already have much of the content they need to get started on a customer education program.

-- Identify your customers’ most common training needs: What training do your customers need?
+- What are the most common training needs for your customers?
+What training do your customers need?
 This is likely something you can determine by looking at contact with customer support; what are the most common pain points experienced by your clients?

-- Identify your goals: What are the goals that your business is looking to achieve through training?
+- What are your business goals?
+What are the goals that your business is looking to achieve through training?
 Whether you’re looking to increase recurring revenue or decrease the number of customer support tickets in your system, identifying and tracking your top training KPIs will help you choose the right types of training and uncover the impact of customer training down the line.

-- Audit the material you already have: Even if you don’t yet have a customer training program, you probably have more content than you think.
+- What customer training or customer education materials do you already have?
+Even if you don’t yet have a customer training program, you probably have more content than you think.
 Typically, it’s hidden away in FAQs, User Guides, and Terms of Service.
 That content might serve your clients better in a learning module.

-- Choose a platform: Decide how you will deliver training to customers.
+- What customer training platform are you using?
+Decide how you will deliver training to customers.
 Look for a learning management system (LMS) that customers can access easily and quickly, no matter where they happen to be.

-- Monitor progress: For continuous improvement, make sure to keep tracking those high priority KPIs you’ve identified, as well as customer progress and engagement with training materials.
+- How are you monitoring progress?
+For continuous improvement, make sure to keep tracking those high priority KPIs you’ve identified, as well as customer progress and engagement with training materials.
 Your LMS dashboard should provide you with the tools to build custom reports that you can use to evaluate the effectiveness of your training efforts and make adjustments as needed.

 Customers are increasingly sophisticated.
 Today’s customer is more educated than the customer of 10 years ago; they also have higher expectations when it comes to their experience with your brand.
 Surveys find that customers are more likely than ever to leave if they’re not happy.
 They expect a seamless, personalized experience throughout the customer journey.